BAK2K3/covid-dashboard/README.md

 [Worldometers Worldwide Graphs](https://www.worldometers.info/coronavirus/worldwide-graphs/)

-The Worldometers Coronavirus Worldwide Graphs are interactive, and clearly represent the data.
+The Worldometers Coronavirus Worldwide graphs are interactive, and clearly represent the data.
 Various graphs are presented with pre-set data, although these are all prepared sequentially and must be scrolled through to see all the possible graphs.
 Additionally, the data being presented is quite specific, and predetermined, and therefore provides limited user choice.
 The graphs do, however, provide over 300 days of data and gives a broad exploration of data analysis.